mrmetaverse/threeatre/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 By contributing, you agree that your contributions will be licensed under the same license as the project.

-## About AltonTech

-[AltonTech, Inc.](https://altontech.com) specializes in AI enablement, product development, and immersive technologies.
-Founded by Jesse Alton, we focus on creating innovative solutions for the open metaverse.

 ## Deployment